MB Borough Hall — History & Photos

 The Lost Casino

-There was another Monmouth Beach Casino — unseen by today’s eyes.
-This “famous casino” located in Galilee opposite the US Life-Saving Station and train station (between Central and Park Roads) was burned to the ground as the century turned.
-The “mysteries conflagration” — as reported by The Shore Press in November 1900 — was started by an “eccentric old fisherman” Thomas Robbins.
+There was another Monmouth Beach Casino — one unseen by today’s eyes.
+Located in Galilee opposite the old train station (between Central and Park Roads), this “famous casino” burned to the ground as the century turned.
+The “mysteries conflagration” — as reported by The Shore Press in November 1900 — was started by an “eccentric old fisherman” named Thomas Robbins.

-The story is that he fell asleep in an adjoining stable and his smoking-pipe started the blaze (his bones were found in the ruins).
-The identification came from Station Keeper Captain James Mulligan who recognized Robbins’ pocketknife.
-The story claims that calls to the Sea Bright and Long Branch fire departments for assistance we refused.
-The “old casino” was owned by George Fisher Baker, a fabulously wealthy and influential summer resident (more on him — HERE).
+The newspaper reported that Robbins fell asleep in an adjoining stable and his smoking-pipe started the blaze.
+He was identified (a skeleton in the ruins) by James Mulligan (Station Keeper at the nearby by US Life-Saving Service station) who recognized Robbins’ pocketknife.
+Calls to the Sea Bright and Long Branch fire departments for assistance “were refused.”
+George Fisher Baker, a fabulously wealthy and influential summer resident, owned the “old casino.” (more on him — HERE).

 * * * * *